ocean90/spotify-embed/readme.txt

 * Support for Spotify URLs like `spotify:album:4pT0rlFvHYc46KyEhmCy88`.

+*Spotify Embed is not associated in any way with Spotify by Spotify Ltd.*

 = Feedback =
 If you want, you can drop me a line @[ocean90](http://twitter.com/ocean90) on Twitter or @[Dominik Schilling](https://plus.google.com/101675293278434581718/) on Google+.